 It’s almost five years since Carnsight Communications opened its doors, over ten years since I switched to PR and almost twenty years since I started in marketing.
 It’s a time for reflections, so here’s one of mine.
-Look back, working in marketing was a fantastic grounding for great PR.
+Looking back, working in marketing was a fantastic grounding for great PR.
 It continues to be as the two roles move ever closer.

 The difference between PR and marketing